 Future Studies

-New Year’s, winter break, and staying home all day tends to make people reflect.
-I decided to spend that reflection on all the existential questions, but also what I want to study for the upcoming year.
-For some context in where I’m at, I am currently in my 3rd year of school and have run through the gauntlet of theory, algorithms, and low-level shenanigans.
-So there isn’t any of the foundations left to go through, and it feels as if I have left the so-called “tutorial hell” 1.
-Quite literally, the only courses left to take for me are in the 4000s.
+For some context on where I’m at, I am currently in my 3rd year of college and have run through the gauntlet of theory, algorithms, and systems.
+There aren’t any of the foundational courses left to go through.
+I have left the so-called “tutorial hell”[^1].
+The only courses left for me to take are electives.

 Operating Systems/Kernel Modules